kjx98/openssl/README.md

-# OpenSSL bindings for Go
+# OpenSSL crypto bindings for Go

+forked from github.com/spacemonkeygo/openssl
-Please see http://godoc.org/github.com/spacemonkeygo/openssl for more info
+Please see http://godoc.org/github.com/kjx98/openssl for more info

 ### License